Double stars: How to find, observe and enjoy

 Epsilon Lyrae, the famous Double Double

-The Double Double – Epsilon Lyrae – is a system of two pairs of double stars in the summer constellation Lyra.
-But you can still see Lyra on November evenings before it sets in the west.
+The Double Double – Epsilon Lyrae – is a system of two pairs of double stars in the summer constellation Lyra the Harp.
+But you can still see Lyra in the evening through November before it sets in the west.
 Lyra has many double stars.
 How many can you find if you sweep the area in binoculars?

 The famous Double Double has stars around magnitude 5.
 The stars are simple to find, next to the brilliant Vega.
 Epsilon 1 and Epsilon 2 are about 3 arcminutes apart, with the additional two parts of both Epsilon 1 and Epsilon 2 each being about 2 arcseconds apart.
 Look for the first pair of stars in binoculars.
 You may need a telescope to see each of those stars separate into two more stars.